 The best areas to stay in Sydney according to Sydney Expert

-• Which areas in Sydney are the best for a very short stay (1-3 days)?
-The Rocks and Circular Quay.
+- Which areas in Sydney are the best for a very short stay (1-3 days)?
+The Rocks and Circular Quay as most of your sightseeing will be in this area.

-• Where is the best place to stay in Sydney for families?
-Darling Harbour or the CBD.
+- Where is the best place to stay in Sydney for families?
+Darling Harbour or the CBD due to the number of family friendly dining and kid approved activities.

-• Which is the best area for food lovers to stay?
+- Which is the best area for food lovers to stay?
 Surry Hills, Paddington or Potts Point.
+These areas have lots of interesting small bars and cafes.

-• The best places to stay in Sydney for budget travellers?
+- The best places to stay in Sydney for budget travellers?
 Potts Point or Kings Cross.
+The concentration of affordable accommodation and its proximity to the harbour mean you can save on transport costs too.

-• Best places to get a local view of Sydney?
+- Best places to get a local experience of Sydney?
 Newtown or Paddington.
+These two inner city villages are polar opposites but both allow you to live like a local.

-• The best location for solo travellers?
-Potts Point, CBD or The Rocks.
+- The best location for solo travellers?
+Potts Point, Central Station or The Rocks for budget hotels and hostels.

 None of the hotels listed in this post has paid us to include them.
 Instead, we chose based on personal experience and feedback.